 Contents

-Although parents may not be aware that it is possible to get help with school fees, bursaries are more common than you might think.
-Many private schools are committed to ensuring that pupils from a wide range of economic backgrounds are able to access an education at their school.
-These schools believe in the importance of having a pupil population that is representative of society as a whole, and giving all children the opportunity to fulfil their potential.
+Bursaries are more common than you might think.
+Many private schools are committed to ensuring that pupils from a wide range of backgrounds are able to come to their school.
+These schools believe in the importance of having a pupil population that is representative of society, and giving all children the opportunity to fulfil their potential.
+According to the Independent Schools Council (ISC), around one in three children at participating schools receive some kind of financial assistance.

 Their performance in the entrance exam and interview (selective schools)